artsy/artsy.github.io/_posts/2016-10-08-eidolon-deploy-process.markdown

 `default_payloads` needs to be empty I think, I can't remember why.
 Seems like "I can't remember why" is a common theme here...

 Before committing the changes we've made to the changelog and Info.plist files, we need to clean any build artefacts.
+This includes the actual binary that was compiled, unit test coverage reports, and downloaded provisioning profiles.

 ```rb
 clean_build_artifacts